secretstartups/handbook/offsite/index.html.md

 ## Data team member on call

 A data team member is available on-call during the offsite.
-The CoS gives the data team a heads up at least two weeks before, so that they data team can plan appropriately.
+The CoS to the CEO gives the data team a heads up at least two weeks before, so that they data team can plan appropriately.

 ## Finance business partner available in case of questions

 A finance business partner is available during offsite agenda sessions related to reviews of the financials or budgets.
-The CoS gives the finance team exec admin and fp&a team a heads up at least two weeks before, so that the finance team can plan and block calendars appropriately.
+The CoS to the CEO gives the finance team exec admin and fp&a team a heads up at least two weeks before, so that the finance team can plan and block calendars appropriately.

 ## Agenda and Documenting

 We take notes in a Google Doc that contains the SSoT of the agenda.
 At least 1 month prior, the doc is created and proposed topics for discussion should be added to the bottom of the doc.
 Each proposed topic should include a clear definition of what we are trying to achieve in the discussion (a decision made, a chance for E-Group to give feedback, etc.).
 E-Group sponsors are responsible for providing context to team members who they plan to include in discussion preparation or participation.
 This could take the form of a 15 minute meeting to align on goals for the discussion and what material should be prepared in advance.
-(The CoS will pull from here when prioritizing and planning.)
+(The CoS to the CEO will pull from here when prioritizing and planning.)
 Please add links to relevant materials, issues, or proposals up front.
 When there is an issue or doc linked, we take notes there, instead of in the overall doc.
 There is a [doc template](https://docs.google.com/document/d/1LCy1qWG88ChBXWL8YibNJbkxuxzVdh0Wx9KM1lw_Vcg/edit) that can be used as a starting point.

 If we can conclude a topic early we move on to one from a reserve list.
-The CoS is responsible for maintaining the schedule, optimizing discussion schedules for energy levels, and having topics prepared.
+The CoS to the CEO is responsible for maintaining the schedule, optimizing discussion schedules for energy levels, and having topics prepared.

 The agenda will guide conversations.
 If an E-Group member wants to speak, the team member should put thoughts in the agenda.
 In instances where the comment cannot be typed out, for reasons of confidentiality or given time constraints in typing out the comment, the member can type out: [INSERT NAME:!].
 This serves a time placeholder for the team member, so the team member can contribute at the appropriate point in the agenda.

 We will document agreed changes directly to the handbook and any other relevant SSoT during the meeting.
 Every item will get a MR maker and MR reviewer assigned.
-Most of the time the MR maker will be the CoS, one of the CEO shadows, or the Staff EBA to the CEO.
+Most of the time the MR maker will be the CoS to the CEO, one of the CEO shadows, or the Staff EBA to the CEO.
 When the MR is ready, the reviewer is at-mentioned in the public E-group channel in Slack.
 The reviewer communicates with the maker via that Slack thread.
 The goal is to merge it the same day, preferably within 15 minutes.